iftikhar8/thesis/chapters/applied/docs/applied.md

-# CHAPTER 5: Larval connectivity of Black Cod *Epinephelus daemelii* along the south-eastern coast of Australia and implications for its conservation management
+# Larval connectivity of Black Cod *Epinephelus daemelii* along the south-eastern coast of Australia and implications for its conservation management

-# Introduction
+## Introduction

+### Black cod intoruction

+### Connectivity introduction

+## Connectiivty and marine parks

 ## Black cod threats.

 - while illegal to fish for black cod either recreational or commercial
 - there is bycatch threat

 AIMS:

-1. To investigate the realised connectivity patterns from all spawning regions
+1. To investigate the potential connectivity patterns of black cod larvae along the NSW coastline.
-2. To investigate the realised connectivity patterns from known spawning regions
-3. Does the current marine park network protect areas of strong demographic connectivity?
+2. To investigate the if the current NSW and Commonwealth marine park network protect areas of strong demographic connectivity of black cod larvae.

 # Methods